Suitcase Travel Tips Everyone Should Know

-How do you feel when you minimize the amount of clothes you will bring?
+How do you feel when you minimize the number of clothes you will bring?
 One of the biggest suitcase travel tips I have, you should just pack a few into your suitcase.
 Particularly, you need to pay attention to the multi-functional clothes, which can mix the most styles.
 Believe me again, even if you bring a lot, you will mostly use 1/2 of those clothes.
-We usually pack everything, and never used it.
+We usually pack everything and never used it.

 3. Have Many Shoes Doesn’t Mean Good

 You may think that traveling must need a lot of shoes.
 A pair to go to the beach, a pair for walking to discover the city, and one or two more to match these beautiful skirts or pants.
 In that way, you will be overwhelmed by the things you want to bring.
 Unless you are on a business trip, you just need to bring the most comfortable pair of shoes.
 You can also prepare two pairs, but they should be light and easy to carry around.